UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-measure-ensemble-2.md

 After finding the equilibrium state of the contraction, we can use the contractional pullback to find the equilibrium state of the original system.

-If you do it right, you should get the same answer as Equation \ref{eq: S^circ vs epsilon^circ}.
+If you do it right, you should get the same answer as Equation [@eq:eq-S-circ-vs-epsilon-circ].

 ## Summary